TIBCOSoftware/snappydata/README.md

 > show sample dynamic SQL queries on this stream ....

 ### Getting started with Spark API (with SnappyData extensions)
-> We assume some familiarity with [core Spark, Spark SQL and Spark Streaming concepts](http://spark.apache.org/docs/latest/)
+> We assume some familiarity with [core Spark, Spark SQL and Spark Streaming concepts](http://spark.apache.org/docs/latest/).
->  Or, is it better to explain just the few things they need to know right here?
+> And, you can try out the Spark [Quick Start](http://spark.apache.org/docs/latest/quick-start.html).
+All the commands and programs
+> listed in the Spark guides will work in SnappyData also.

-Unlike Apache Spark, which is primarily a computational engine with caching, SnappyData cluster holds mutable database state in its JVMs and requires all submitted Spark Jobs to share the same state (of course, with schema isolation and security as expected in a database).
-This required extending Spark in two fundamental ways:
+Unlike Apache Spark, which is primarily a computational engine, SnappyData cluster holds mutable database state in its JVMs and requires all submitted Spark Jobs to share the same state (of course, with schema isolation and security as expected in a database).
+This required extending Spark in two fundamental ways.

 1. __Long running executors__: Executors are running within the Snappy store JVMs and form a p2p cluster.
 Unlike Spark, the application Job is decoupled from the executors - submission of a job does not trigger launching of new executors.
 2. __Driver runs in HA configuration__: Assignment of jobs/tasks to these executors are managed by the Spark Driver.
 When a driver fails, this can result in the executors getting shutdown, taking down all cached state with it.
 Instead, we leverage the [Spark JobServer](https://github.com/spark-jobserver/spark-jobserver) to manage Jobs within a "lead" node.
 Multiple such leads can be started and provide HA (they automatically participate in the SnappyData cluster enabling HA).
 Read [docs](docs) for details of the architecture.